Time & Materials#

 Record activities#

-A resource’s work hours are allocated to individual job activities on CTC lines.
+A resource’s work hours are allocated to individual project activities on CTC lines.

 Release a record#